TWKB/Specification/twkb.md

 * If this is top level of TWKB:<br>
 	coordinates as 4 byte integers:<br>
 		INT32 x ndims
-* If this is a nested point (Multipoint or GeometryCollection follows delta value array rules (see below)
+* If this is a nested point (Multipoint or GeometryCollection):<br>
+	follows delta value array rules, see below

 #### Type 2, Linestring
 UINT32 holding the id of the Linestring